ansys/pyhps/doc/source/contribute.rst

 .. code:: bash

-    make -C doc html # for building documentation on linux
+    make -C doc html # for building documentation on Linux

 However, the recommended way of checking documentation integrity is to use ``tox``.
-For example, the following can be run on linux:
+For example, the following can be run on Linux:

 .. code:: bash